XXIIVV/webring/README.md

 [The Hallway](https://webring.xxiivv.com/hallway.html) is a decentralized forum using [twtxt](https://twtxt.readthedocs.io/en/stable/user/twtxtfile.html) feeds.

-To join, create a `.txt` file on your site, add its URL to [your webring entry](https://github.com/XXIIVV/Webring/blob/master/scripts/sites.js) as `feed:`, and fill in your desired name for `author:`.
+To join, create a `.txt` file on your site, add its URL to [your webring entry](https://github.com/XXIIVV/Webring/blob/master/scripts/sites.js) as `feed`, and fill in your desired name in the `author` key.
 The content of the file should be a dateISO string, a tab(or 3 spaces) and a message:

 ```
 2016-02-04T13:30:00+01:00   You can really go crazy here! ┐(ﾟ∀ﾟ)┌